skai-x/elastic-training/README.md

 #### Run PyTorchJob with ElasticPolicy

-Elastic training is supported in [Kubeflow training operator](https://github.com/kubeflow/training-operator).
-The example above can be used to deploy a elastic PyTorchJob.
+Elastic training with PyTorchJob is now supported in master branch of [Kubeflow training operator](https://github.com/kubeflow/training-operator).
+The example above can be used to deploy an elastic PyTorchJob.

 ```yaml
 apiVersion: "kubeflow.org/v1"